Union showdown: Starbucks' Howard Schultz faces Bernie Sanders in the Senate

 Three-time CEO faced threat of subpoena

-Schultz, in prepared remarks for his first appearance in front of Congress, maintains that Starbucks complies with labor laws.
-He touts Starbucks as a worker-focused and generous employer, with pay averaging $17.50 an hour and benefits that include college tuition and company stock.
+Schultz touted Starbucks as a worker-focused and generous employer, with pay averaging $17.50 an hour — more than the minimum wage in every state — and benefits, including college tuition and company stock.

-"We are a different kind of public company that balances profitability with social conscience.
-Aspiring to achieve that vision has been my life's work," Schultz wrote, reiterating his view in favor of "a direct relationship" with workers — without a union in the middle.
+"Starbucks is probably one of the best, if not the best first job in America," Schultz said.

 Schultz last week stepped down from his third term as Starbucks CEO since the 1980s, staying on as a member of the board and a major shareholder.
 He had agreed to testify in the Senate after the committee prepared to subpoena him.
 Sanders rejected Starbucks' offers of other representatives instead.